 George Washington wo shitte imasuka?

 (Do you know George Washington?/Have you gotten to know George Washington?)

 *Similarly, notice here that this sentence should not be interpreted as “Are you in the process of knowing George Washington?”
-But rather, “Do you know George Washington?” implies that you have already completed the process of knowing, or more grammatically correct, getting to know George Washington.
+But rather, “Do you know George Washington?” implies that you are in the resultant state from having already gotten to know George Washington.
 The phrase知っている is highly common in conversational Japanese and it being a fine example of this grammatical construct should serve as a proper reminder of how て Form VERB + いる can mean both “is VERB-ing” and “has VERB-ed”.

 *Similar to 知っている, there are many verbs that when conjugated in the て Form + いる are implicitly interpreted to mean the “has VERB-ed” form of て Form VERB + いる as opposed to the “is VERB-ing” form.
 Some examples are 消えている, which means “has disappeared/vanished/gone out”, and 終わっている, which means “has finished/ended”.
 In a sense, this makes it easier to distinguish between the two forms by having certain verbs that can mean only one of the two forms, but as a result, it is the accountability of the learning speakers to encounter these cases and keep them in mind.